identity-managed/website/content/blog/what-the-is-the-deal-with-wildcards-in-fim-queries-in-the-latest-hotfix-comments.md

 ---
-title: 'What the %_ is the deal with wildcards in FIM Queries in the latest hotfix?'
+title: What the %_ is the deal with wildcards in FIM Queries in the latest hotfix?-Comments
 date: 2011-11-16T10:38:00.001-07:00
 draft: false
 url: /2011/11/ok-i-am-not-actually-swearing-nor-are-comments.html
+description: What the %_ is the deal with wildcards in FIM Queries in the latest hotfix? - Comments
 tags:
   - Forefront Identity Manager
   - XPATH
   - FIM
 ---

 #### David - just came across your post.
 Others readin...